Tungstic/node-meme-scraper/README.md

 ## Task

-Create a cli (Command Line Interface) application that scrapes the current version of this website:
+Create a CLI application that scrapes the current version of this website:

 [Memegen Link](memegen-link-examples-upleveled.netlify.app)